michyjz/michyjz.github.io/README.md

 I enjoy competitive programming and artificial intelligence/machine learning, and I'm also trying to learn web development.

-Some other hobbies I have are tennis, speedcubing, chess, video games, and anime!
+Some other hobbies I have are tennis, chess, speedcubing, guitar, and video games!

 # Tutoring
 I tutor CS and math for middle and high school students, so if you're interested for a private session let me know!